-Assuming the delvers quickly follow the rat man through the secret door they will find the rat-man here, desperately wondering what to do about being spotted.
-If they delay following him for more than 1 minute, he will have gone for help.
+Assuming the delvers quickly follow the rat man through the secret door they will find him here, desperately wondering what to do about being spotted.
+If they delay following him for more than I minute, he will have gone for help.